aws-observability/aws-otel-collector/docs/developers/ecs-prometheus.md

 See [ecsobserver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/observer/ecsobserver#known-issues)

 - There can only be one collector for each cluster.
-If your ECS cluster is too big, you can use `hashmod` or divide discovery targets by service name to shard the workload.
+If your ECS cluster is too big, you can use `hashmod` or divide discovery targets by service name etc. to shard the workload to multiple collector services, each service has slightly different config and only 1 instance.
+- `ecsobeserver` does NOT use public ip as scrape target, when exporting targets, it always uses private IP within the VPC regardless of launch type and network mode.
+However, it does expose ec2 public ip as label `__meta_ecs_ec2_public_ip` which can be used in relabel config and override `__address__` if you have a valid use case and have extra authentication for making the endpoint public.

 ## Permission

+### IAM Policy

-Following extra policies are required for ECS prometheus service discovery to work.
+Following extra IAM policies are required for ECS prometheus service discovery to work.
 Existing policy can be found when [setting up IAM role policy](ecs-demo.md#create-ecs-awsotel-iam-policy).

 NOTE: `ec2` policy is required for listing ec2 instances to get private IP, it is optional if all your tasks are fargate